ejboettcher/tutorial/en/django_installation/instructions.md

 ## PythonAnywhere
 We are going to be building our Django Website directly on [PythonAnywhere](https://www.pythonanywhere.com/).
-Typically one works on their own computer,  `push`es to GitHub and then `pull`s to PythonAnywhere / server site.
+Typically one works on their own computer, `push`-es to GitHub and then `pull`-s to PythonAnywhere / server site.
-This  work flow is what the most programmers follow.
+That is the work flow most programmers follow.

-But, you can do everything in PythonAnywhere AND all of our steps area already saved in this tutorial so you can go back anytime and re-build your site!
+But, you can do everything in PythonAnywhere AND all of our steps area already saved in this tutorial!
+So you can go back anytime and re-build your site!
-Plus, it has automated all of the steps below!
+Plus, Pythonanywhere has automated all of the steps below!

-### PythonAnywhere Website creation
+### PythonAnywhere Quick Start Website creation

 Go to PythonAnywhere's website and click **Web**
 ![dashboard](images/pythonanywhere_dashboard.png)